-This article provides a detailed response to: What are the financial implications of poor Records Management on an organization's bottom line?
-For a comprehensive understanding of Records Management, we also include relevant case studies for further reading and links to Records Management best practice resources.
+This article provides a detailed response to: What Are the Financial Risks of Poor Records Management?
+[Complete Guide] For a comprehensive understanding of Records Management, we also include relevant case studies for further reading and links to Records Management templates.

 One of the most immediate financial implications of poor RM is the increased risk of non-compliance with regulatory requirements, leading to hefty fines and legal costs.
 In sectors such as finance, healthcare, and energy, regulations dictate strict RM practices.
 For instance, according to a report by PwC, organizations in non-compliance with GDPR can face fines up to 4% of their annual global turnover or €20 million, whichever is higher.
 These penalties can significantly dent an organization's financial health.
 Moreover, inadequate RM practices expose organizations to litigation risks.
 Legal proceedings not only entail direct costs such as legal fees and settlements but also indirect costs like management time spent on litigation instead of strategic initiatives.